 I would like to know a suggested breakfast, lunch and dinner plan to help target the below the belly button pooch.
 I workout every day but still have problems with bloating/puffiness.
 What kinds of foods should I avoid?
 Or run to?

 - A lot of times, highly refined carbs, milk/dairy products, fibrous veggies, and beans/legumes can lead to bloating and puffiness.
-But, some of those are good for us!!
+But waiiit, some of those are good for us!!
 I recommend gradually including more fiber-rich foods in your diet overtime (beans, legumes, fibrous veggies like broccoli and cauliflower), rather than adding in a lot all at once.
 Stay away from carbonated and sugary beverages!!
 Drinking from a straw can also lead to bloating.
 Foods high in salt can leave you feeling “puffy”.
-In general, focus on eating more “real” foods – fruits, vegetables, whole grains and unprocessed forms of carbs, lean protein, and healthy fats.
+In general, focus on eating more “real” foods – fruits, vegetables, lean protein, healthy fats, and whole grain (if you tolerate them).
 It may also help to keep a journal of these healthy foods that still cause bloating; I don’t recommend cutting them out, but if you know that broccoli causes you to feel bloated, it can help to know that in case you’ve got a special event coming up and want to feel you best – you could try swapping out the broccoli and instead having another equally nutritious veggie!

 How do you get your motivation to crush your 5 am workouts?